minterpy-project/minterpy/CONTRIBUTING.md

 ## Pre-commit

-For further developments, it is recommended to run all pre-commit-hooks every time before committing some changes to your branch.
+For on-going developments, it is recommended to run all pre-commit-hooks every time before committing some changes to your branch.

-To enable this, type:
+Install the pre-commit hooks by running:

 ```bash
 pre-commit install